 Some other interesting questions that can be explored in the future are the following.
-What are some other classes of path-complete graphs that lead to new techniques for proving stability of switched systems?
-How can we compare the performance of different path-complete graphs in a systematic way?
-Given a set of matrices, a class of Lyapunov functions, and a fixed size for the graph, can we efficiently come up with the least conservative topology of a path-complete graph?
-Within the framework that we proposed, do all the Lyapunov inequalities that prove stability come from path-complete graphs?
-What are the analogues of the results of this chapter for continuous time switched systems?
+What are some other classes of path-complete graphs that lead to new techniques for proving stability of switched systems? \amral{Can we classify graph operations that preserve path-completeness?} How can we compare the performance of different path-complete graphs in a systematic way?
+Given a set of matrices, a class of Lyapunov functions, and a fixed size for the graph, can we efficiently come up with the least conservative topology of a path-complete graph? \rmjj{What properties of a set of matrices make a particular path-complete graph Lyapunov function better than another one?} \amal{W}hat are the analogues of the results of this \amal{paper} for continuous time switched systems?
 To what extent do the results carry over to the synthesis (controller design) problem for switched systems?
 These questions and several others show potential for much follow-up work on path-complete graph Lyapunov functions.